Description

 Instructions

-Drain the water from the tofu and slice the block into 1/4 - 1/2 inch slabs.
-Lay the slices out on a baking sheet lined with a clean kitchen towel.
-Cover the tofu with the towel and place something heavy on top to drain off some of the water from the tofu.
-Let sit for at least 15 minutes.
-The more water that's drained, the better the tofu will absorb the marinade.
+- Drain the water from the tofu and slice the block into 1/4-inch slices.
+Lay them on a baking sheet and cover with a clean kitchen towel.
+Place something heavy, like a large pan, on top to help press off some water.
+Let sit for at least 15 minutes while you prep the other ingredients.

 Notes

-Change up the spring roll ingredients and use other herbs and crunchy vegetables.
+Change up the spring roll ingredients, using other herbs and crunchy vegetables.
 Try shrimp or pork in place of the tofu.

 - Cook Time: 10 minutes